 In addition, Ferrovial may seek to refinance the existing debt of its infrastructure assets and can give no assurance as to the availability of financing or its availability on acceptable terms.
-This interest rate fluctuation risk is particularly important in the financing of infrastructure projects, which are heavily leveraged in their early stages and the performance of which depends on possible changes in the interest rate.

 The Parent's ability to pay amounts due under the Guarantee will depend on dividends and other payments received from subsidiaries.